vbmacher/cup-maven-plugin/README.md

 * `<xmlActions>false</xmlActions>` - Makes CUP generate generic actions that produce XMLElement-objects for any symbol, that is labeled by the CUP spec author.
 * `<genericLabels>false</genericLabels>` - This option goes one step further then `<xmlActions/>` by producing the full parse tree as XMLElement-tree.

+## Contributing

+This project is not under active development.
+Time-to-time it is updated to wrap newest CUP, but checking for new version is not done often and regularly.
+The best how you can contribute is to file issues if something is wrong, or just notify the author about newest CUP version if you need it.

+Ofcourse, if you find some bug and know how to fix it, pull requests are welcome.